A Spectral Assignment Approach for the Graph Isomorphism Problem: Introduction

-If the graphs $ \mf{G}_A $ and $ \mf{G}_B $ are isomorphic -- denoted by $ \mf{G}_A \cong \mf{G}_B $ --, then the number of isomorphisms from $ \mf{G}_A $ to $ \mf{G}_B $ is identical to the number of automorphisms of $ \mf{G}_A $ or $ \mf{G}_B $, respectively~\cite{Spi09}.
+We consider the problem of determining whether two undirected weighted graphs are isomorphic using spectral information.
+Efficient algorithms for the solution of the graph isomorphism or graph matching problem are required in a wide variety of different areas such as pattern recognition, object detection, image indexing, face recognition, and fingerprint analysis.
+Furthermore, novel applications such as the analysis of neural networks and social networks require matching of graphs with millions or even billions of vertices \cite{ABK15}.
 There exists no polynomial-time algorithm to check whether two arbitrary graphs are isomorphic.
-Interestingly, the graph isomorphism (GI) problem is one of only a few problems for which the complexity class is unknown~\cite{Koe06}.
-The complexity of the best known exact method for isomorphism testing is $ 2^{\sqrt{\mathit{O}(n \log n)}} $, as described in~\cite{Spi96}.
-In the past, different authors have tried to develop polynomial-time algorithms and to prove that GI belongs to the complexity class \textsl{P}.
-The validity of these methods seems to be yet unknown.
-It has also not been shown that the graph isomorphism problem is \textsl{NP}-complete.
+Interestingly, the graph isomorphism problem is one of only a few problems for which the complexity class is unknown~\cite{Koe06}.
+Although several attempts have been made to develop polynomial-time algorithms for the graph isomorphism problem, its complexity is currently unknown.
+Recently, Babai showed that GI can be solved in quasi-polynomial time \cite{Bab15}.
 GI belongs to the larger family of isomorphism problems on algebraic structures such as groups or rings that seem to lie between \textsl{P} and \textsl{NP}-complete~\cite{VT05}.
 Another open question is whether GI can be solved efficiently using quantum computers.
 The graph isomorphism problem can be regarded as a non-Abelian hidden subgroup problem (HSP) where the hidden subgroup is the automorphism group of the graph.
 An efficient solution of the HSP, which is the basis of many quantum algorithms, is only known for certain Abelian groups, whereas the general non-Abelian case remains open~\cite{HRT03}.
-For several special classes, however, the graph isomorphism problem is known to be solvable in polynomial time.
+For several special classes of graphs, however, the graph isomorphism problem is known to be solvable in polynomial time.
 These classes include, for instance, planar graphs~\cite{HT72} and graphs with bounded degree~\cite{Luk82} or bounded eigenvalue multiplicity~\cite{BGM82}.
 For an overview of isomorphism testing methods for these restricted graph classes, we refer to~\cite{Koe06}.